fixie-ai/ai-jsx/packages/docs/docs/guides/architecture.md

 Cons:

 - Your API keys are exposed to the client.
+(Not recommended for public apps.)
 - Performance will suffer if you need to do many roundtrips

 ```mermaid